Sphinx Themes: Introduction#

 Hopefully, the HTML code rest of the page is up to the theme, i.e. you can develop any web page HTML code except document body, global ToC and local ToC.

-Every theme looks different, but, for example, for this website theme document body is this (the rest of the page is static or prepared in the theme):
+Every theme looks different, but, for example, in Documatt Theme the document body highlighted (the rest of the page is the theme itself):

 [theme]

-• inherit – the only required option in [theme] section. inherit is the of theme used to lookup missing Jinja templates.
+• inherit – the only required option is used to lookup missing Jinja templates.
 Also, theme options and static files are inherited from base theme.
 It is useful to inherit from another theme.
-Almost all themes inherit from basic theme.
-If you don’t want to inherit specify none.
+Almost all themes inherit from "basic" theme.
+If you don’t want to inherit specify "none".

-• stylesheet – the path to main theme’s stylesheet.
-The path is relative to the theme static folder. layout.html template use the value to construct <link rel="stylesheet" href="<path-to-stylesheet>"> in HTML <head>.
-User’s can override this value with conf.py html_theme option.
+• stylesheets – the list of theme’s stylesheets.
+Each path is relative to the theme static/ folder. layout.html template use the value to construct <link rel="stylesheet" href="<path-to-stylesheet>">s in HTML <head>.
+Order of files listed will be order in HTML.
+User’s can override this value with conf.py html_style option.

-• pygments_style – Pygments is library used by Sphinx to deliver syntax highlighted code examples <code-block-highlighting>.
+• pygments_style – Pygments is library used by Sphinx to deliver syntax highlighted code examples in light (default) and dark variant (if supported by the theme).
 Most light themes uses “default” style.
-But find the most matching style in Pygments demo - paste a few lines of code, and try different builtin styles.
-User’s can override this value with conf.py html_pygments_style option.
+But find matching style name at https://pygments.org/styles/.
+User’s can override this value with pygments_style conf.py option.

 Static files#